 Lectures are at the Museum of Indian Arts and Culture 710 Camino Lejo, Santa Fe, NM 87505.
 Start time of lectures vary, please check for individual dates.
 Come early to enjoy snacks and conversation.
 Please plan to arrive 10 minutes in advance of start time.

-Fee: Members are free and not-yet-members pay $5 at the door.
-Become a SFBG Member today and attend the lecture for FREE.
+Fee: Members are $5 and not-yet-members pay $10 at the door.
+Become a SFBG Member today and begin receiving discounts.
 Join/Renew here!

 Bonnie Joseph received a BA in History from College Misericordia, Dallas, PA in 1964 and a MA in Art History from Temple University in 1991.
 She was an adjunct professor of Art History at Moore College of Art and Design, Philadelphia, PA from 1992-2002.
 Bonnie has combined her academic background with her love of gardening and garden history to originate the Santa Fe Botanical Garden’s annual winter lecture series.

 Our 2011, 2012, 2013, 2014, & 2015 Winter Lecture Series were very popular and we thank all of the members, volunteers, and supporters who made it possible.